Skip to Content

 I hope you enjoy this healthy peach crumble with oats recipe!
 If you try it, please leave me a comment below with your feedback and star rating.

 This peach crumble recipe with oats (also called peach crisp) is a must-try at the height of the peach season!
 Its a healthy peach dessert with lighter ingredients.
-This recipe features ripe fresh peaches covered with an oat crumble, a streusel-like topping which forms a golden crisp crust once baked.
-I will show you how to make this delicious peach oat crumble, step by step with detailed instruction photos.
+This recipe features ripe fresh peaches covered with a golden crisp oat crumble, once baked.
+Follow the step by step guide with detailed instruction photos to make this delicious peach oat crumble recipe.

 Prep Time20 minutes